itgfirm/safe-food/Evidence/k/README.md

 ### Run Locally for Front End Development (enables live reload)
 * `grunt serve` to watch src files to jshint, build, and livereload when changed
+* The server will run on http://localhost:9000

 ### Deployment & Local Full-Stack Development
 * `npm start`  (requires all front-end code to be built via `grunt build`)
+* The server will run on http://locahost:3000  (note: the server binds to 0.0.0.0)

 **Key Files**
 - [package.json](https://github.com/itgfirm/safe-food/blob/master/package.json)